Terms and Conditions FlightLife Kruger

 Art.
 4 Shipping and transfer of risk

-Unless otherwise agreed, the shipping route and means are left to FlightLife.
+Unless otherwise agreed, the route and means of delivery are left to the choice of FlightLife.
 If the shipment is delayed due to the fault of the buyer, the goods are stored at the expense and risk of the buyer.
 In this case, the display of readiness for shipment is the same as shipping.

-Incidentally, the risk passes to the buyer when the goods are handed over to a freight forwarder, the carrier or the person or company otherwise responsible for carrying out the shipment.
+Incidentally, the risk passes to the buyer when the goods are handed over to a freight forwarder, the carrier or the person or company otherwise intended to carry out the shipment.
 Deviating from this, the risk passes to the buyer at the latest at the time when the goods leave the warehouse of FlightLife or its suppliers.

 Art.
 5 Loss and transport damage, notice of defects

 No deliveries by FlightLife are insured against theft and transport damage.
-The buyer is obligated to record open transport damages as well as missing delivery items immediately upon receipt of the goods and have them confirmed by the company or person commissioned with the delivery.
-Hidden damages must be reported to FlightLife in writing by the buyer within a period of 6 days.
+The buyer is obligated to record open transport damages as well as missing delivery items immediately upon receipt of the goods and to have them confirmed by the company or person commissioned with the delivery.
+Hidden damages must be reported in writing by the buyer to FlightLife within a period of 6 days.

-Notification of defects must be reported by the buyer to FlightLife within 6 days, otherwise the delivery is considered approved.
+The buyer has to report defects to FlightLife within 6 days, otherwise the delivery is considered as approved.

-Returns are only allowed if the bulletproof glass has been returned with the packaging in perfect and original packaging (packaging also unused).
+Returns are only allowed if the bulletproof glass with the packaging has been returned faultless and in its original packaging (packaging also unused).